 Additionally, you should be getting a sufficient level of exercise each day.
 Doctors recommend a minimum of moderate to high-intensity exercise in 30-minute daily intervals.
 The physical activity will increase insulin sensitivityin your body’s cells, making it easier for you to process glucose.
 While 30 minutes is recommended, getting more exercise will only help your body become more sensitive to insulin.

-You might also consider taking a daily supplement to help maintain healthy blood sugar levels already within normal ranges.
-If you choose to add a supplement to your daily routine, look for one that provides ingredients such as chromium picolinate, vanadium and fenugreek.
+You might also consider taking a daily supplement.
+If you choose to add a supplement to your daily routine, look for one that provides ingredients such as bitter melon, chromium and fenugreek.

 Before making any lifestyle changes, it’s important to discuss your concerns with your doctor.
 He may have more recommendations for you that directly relate to your situation.
 Even when developing type 2 diabetes is not avoidable, making these lifestyle changes can help you live better with the condition.